Hurricane Rafael

 Hurricane Rafael was the strongest November tropical cyclone in the Gulf of Mexico on record, tied with 1985's Hurricane Kate.
-The seventeenth named storm, eleventh hurricane, and fifth major hurricane of the 2024 Atlantic hurricane season, Rafael formed on November 4, 2024 from an area of low-pressure spawned by a Central American gyre.
+The seventeenth named storm, eleventh hurricane, and fifth major hurricane of the annual season, Rafael formed on November 4 from an area of low-pressure spawned by a Central American gyre.
 Steady organization occurred throughout the next two days, with Rafael becoming a hurricane early on November 6, as it moved northwest towards Cuba.
 Favorable conditions enabled the cyclone to rapidly intensify, becoming a Category 3 major hurricane later that day before landfall in Cuba.
 Then, after weakening some while over land, it entered the Gulf of Mexico and re-intensified to a major hurricane once again at peak intensity early on November 8.
 Hostile conditions, including wind shear and cooler sea-surface temperatures, caused the hurricane to rapidly weaken afterward, falling below hurricane intensity later that day, and eventually degenerating into a remnant low on November 10.
 The circulation opened up into a trough the next day.

-Two deaths have been confirmed in Jamaica as a result of flooding caused by Rafael.
-Additionally, at least five deaths in Panama occurred due to heavy flooding and landslides produced by Rafael's precursor disturbance, along with one death in Colombia.
-Preliminary damages are estimated to be at least US$1.35 billion.
-(Note: All damage totals were in 2024 United States dollars unless otherwise specified.)
+In its formative stages, Rafael produced heavy rainfall across several areas of Central America and Colombia.
+Numerous residents in Panama had to evacuate their homes after their houses were damaged, leaving a total of more than 210 displaced.
+Five people died as a result of the flooding in that country; one death was also reported in Colombia.
+There were two direct storm fatalities in Jamaica.
+Damage estimates in Panama were placed around US$110 million.
+Agricultural losses in Costa Rica totaled to at least ₡500 million (US$985,000).
+In Colombia, over 192,000 people were affected by the flooding.
+Aon estimated that the cyclone caused losses of at least US$150 million in Colombia.
+In Cuba, more than 283,000 people evacuated ahead of the storm, including 98,300 from Havana.
+Rafael's winds caused an island-wide power-grid failure.
+In western Cuba, 30 cm of rain was reported, resulting in flooding and landslides.
+Government officials reported that areas in and around Artemisa sustained the worst damage from Rafael, with more than 3,000 homes damaged in Mayabeque and Artemisa provinces.
+In total, eight fatalities and at least $1.35 billion in damage can be attributed to Rafael, with approximately $1.08 billion in damage in Cuba alone.